collective/collective.z3cform.datagridfield/README.rst

     from zope import schema
     from zope import interface
     from plone.directives import form

     from collective.z3cform.datagridfield import DataGridFieldFactory, DictRow

     class ITableRowSchema(interface.Interface):
         one = schema.TextLine(title=u"One")
         two = schema.TextLine(title=u"Two")
         three = schema.TextLine(title=u"Three")

     class IFormSchema(interface.Interface):
         four = schema.TextLine(title=u"Four")
         table = schema.List(title=u"Table",
             value_type=DictRow(title=u"tablerow", schema=ITableRowSchema))

     class EditForm(form.EditForm):
         extends(form.EditForm)

         grok.context(IFormSchema)
         grok.require('zope2.View')
         fields = field.Fields(IFormSchema)
         label=u"Demo Usage of DataGridField"

         fields['table'].widgetFactory = DataGridFieldFactory

+You can also use grok'ed forms where you subclass the schema from ``plone.directives.form.SchemaForm`` and declare widgets witin the schema using ``form.widget()``.

 Storage
 -------

 The data can be stored as either a list of dicts or a list of objects.
 If the data is a list of dicts, the value_type is DictRow.
 Otherwise, the value_type is 'schema.Object'.

 If you are providing an Object content type (as opposed to dicts) you must provide your own conversion class.
 The default conversion class